CorniiDog/lightning_research_database/README.md

 ![avg_power_map](strike_avg_power_map.png)

-This library extracts LYLOUT data and processes millions of datapoints to a reasonably fast and optimized speed.
+This library extracts LYLOUT data, store it into a lightning database, and processes millions of datapoints in the database to a reasonably fast and optimized speed.
 This project is meant to be a framework for applications to implement and parse data more appropriately.

+Assuming the following specs (tested on a laptop with Ubuntu 22.04):
+ - 16 GB DDR4 RAM (Mobile)
+ - RTX 2060 Mobile (6GB)
+ - Intel i7-10750H (6 Cores -> 12 Threads)

+One million datapoints should take roughly 7 minutes.
+Running the same exact parameters again would take 5-10 seconds due to caching into "result_cache.pkl".

 ### Note that the library uses CUDA